anyLogistix

 To examine Available Inventory per warehouse, modify the element's parameters:

-1. Click the Edit chart button to modify the element's parameters.
-The Edit chart dialog box will open.
+1. Click the cogwheel icon to modify the element's parameters.
+The chart's settings will open.

-2. Define the parameter of the Statistics parameters section to monitor statistics per object.
+2. Define the parameter of the details and filters section to monitor statistics per object.

 To examine Total Cost per item on a new dashboard element: